Evil Dead Rise: Accolades

+Franchise

 Sequel

-In April 2023, Bruce Campbell stated that he, Sam and Ivan Raimi were planning a possibility for future films in the franchise "every two or three years" if Evil Dead Rise is a success, stating:
+In April 2023, Bruce Campbell stated that he, Sam, and Ivan Raimi were planning a possibility for future films in the franchise "every two or three years" if Evil Dead Rise is a success, stating:

 "I think the stories will progress a little more now.
 We're going to try and do them more like every two or three years rather than every 10 years.
 It's also the first time Sam is working with his brother Ivan to create an overall Bible that will give future writers and directors an idea of where this thing should go next to potentially tie in some of these stories.
 So, I think it's going to get a little more tied in as the years go by.
 But because it's all about the books.
 It could be a book in the past, a book in the future.
 It's yet to be determined."

 Director Cronin also discussed his ideas for future sequels in the series taking place after Evil Dead Rise.

+Prequel

-In February 2024, it was reported that Sébastien Vaniček was attached to direct and co-write a new spin-off film of the Evil Dead franchise, while in April 2024, it was announced that another Evil Dead film was in development with Ghost House Pictures producing.
-Francis Galluppi will serve as writer and director, as selected by Raimi.
-Vaniček's Evil Dead Burn is scheduled to be released on July 24, 2026.
+In February 2024, it was reported that Sébastien Vaniček would direct and co-write a new spin-off film of the Evil Dead franchise, while in April 2024, it was announced that another Evil Dead film was in development with Ghost House Pictures producing.
+Francis Galluppi would serve as writer and director, as selected by Raimi.
+Vaniček's Evil Dead Burn was released on July 10, 2026.
+Galluppi's Evil Dead Wrath is scheduled to be released on April 7, 2028.